dodona-edu/dodona-edu.github.io/en/tested-judge/json/README.md

 ```

 #### VariableType
-The variable type must be used when you want to represent a value, that can't be represent with a TESTed datatypes.
+The variable type must be used when you want to represent a value, that can't be represented with a TESTed datatypes.

 This object has two attributes: `data` and `type`.
 - **data**: The name of the datatype.